HTTPS ingress with traefik#

 • grafana - Directs traffic to grafana.mybinder.org.
 Configured under grafana in both mybinder/values.yaml and config/prod.yaml.

-HTTPS certificates with kube-lego#
+HTTPS certificates with cert-manager#

 Installation#

-kube-lego is installed using the kube-lego.
+Cert-Manager is installed using the cert-manager chart.

 Configuration#

-kube-lego requires Ingress objects to have specific annotations and tls values, as documented here.
+Cert-Manager requires Ingress objects to have specific annotations and tls values, as documented here.
 We specify this for all our ingress objects, mostly by customizing various helm charts in mybinder/values.yaml.

 Let’s Encrypt account#